streamr-dev/streamr-specs/PROTOCOL.md

 `encryptionType` | Description
 -------------- | --------
 0 | Unencrypted, plaintext message.
-1 | Content is asymetrically encrypted using RSA.
+1 | Content is asymmetrically encrypted using RSA.
+When using RSA, the `groupKeyId` is set to the public key of the recipient.
 2 | Content is symmetrically encrypted using AES.
-The `groupKeyId` identifies the key used.
+When using AES, the `groupKeyId` is set to a unique value chosen by the publisher.

 #### `signatureType`